 Once you’ve become a licensed physical therapist, you may consider furthering your practice with a residency or fellowship program.
 Or, you can get board-certified with a specialty focus.

 Step 5: Complete a Residency Program (optional)

 A clinical residency is a post-graduate program that includes additional training, coursework, and clinical experiences.
 A residency is a good way to begin specializing in your area of greatest interest.
 Physical therapy fellowship programs are also available.

 After becoming licensed and gaining work experience in the field, physical therapists have the opportunity to become board-certified clinical specialists through the American Board of Physical Therapy Specialties (ABPTS).

 There are ten specialty areas of physical therapy: Cardiovascular and Pulmonary, Clinical Electrophysiology, Geriatrics, Neurology, Oncology, Orthopedics, Pediatrics, Sports, Wound Management, and Women’s Health.

-In order to become board-certified, applicants must at a minimum pass an exam and complete an APTA-accredited residency program, or at least 2,000 hours of clinical work.
-Additional requirements may apply depending on the specialty area.
+In order to become board-certified, applicants must at a minimum pass the National Physical Therapy exam and complete an American Physical Therapy Association-accredited residency program, or at least 2,000 hours of clinical experience.
+Additional requirements may apply to some PT students depending on the specialty area.

 Launching Your Physical Therapy Career

-Physical therapy is a rewarding career path—you’ll have the opportunity to change people’s lives for the better.
-Here are some other aspects to consider as you prepare to launch your career.
+Physical therapy is a rewarding career path—you’ll have the opportunity to change people’s lives for the better using traditional methods and some non-traditional treatments like cupping therapy.
+Here are some other aspects to consider as decide on your physical therapist schooling and prepare to launch your career.

 Which Qualities Should a Physical Therapist Cultivate?